Photos for bloggers

 Note, we have since upgraded and reorganised our website, so the ablyth.photoshelter.com address and the portfolio.japanesephotos.asia address refer to the same portfolio.

 2. Bloggers, teachers, and private individuals choose the “Personal Use” licence.

 3. Choose your size.
 These days most images look better at a larger size of about 800 to 1000px, but eventually that will soon be too small.
 Think long term, be safe and avoid the old and dowdy look of having images that will be too small.
 So, most people will choose the 1500px option.

 4. Continue shopping.
 Usually, there is a minimum purchase requirement, and so you might need to purchase at least one more image.

 5. Check out.
 Once you’ve got all you want, click “Check Out”

 6. Coupon Code.
 If you have a coupon code, use it here.
 Under Order Summary, click on “Coupon Code?” and enter the code here.
 Then click “Check Out” again.
 Look here for any current coupon campaigns.

 7. Order Summary & confirmation.
 Click on the “I have read the blah blah blah”.
 Here you will see the total price.
 You also have two options.
 1. Use PayPal, or 2.
 Use your credit card using the secure PayPal system.
 I do not see or store any of your credit card information, ensuring good security for you.

-Please give credit, say something like “Copyright Andrew Blyth, JapanesePhotos.Asia”, which is legally required in some jurisdictions.
+Please give credit, say something like “Copyright Andrew Blyth, JapanesePhotos.Asia”, which is legally required in many jurisdictions.